-&lt;sup>112 I am preparing a translation of both the longer and the shorter versions of On the Purity of the Art of Logic for the series "Yale Library of Medieval Philosophy."
+112 I am preparing a translation of both the longer and the shorter versions of On the Purity of the Art of Logic for the series "Yale Library of Medieval Philosophy."
 In the meantime, consult Walter Burley, The Longer Treatise On the Purity of the Art of Logic, Tract I: "On the Properties of Terms."

-&lt;sup>113 But he did teach for a while at Paris.
+113 But he did teach for a while at Paris.
 Once again, on Burley generally see Martin, "Walter Burley; Uña Juarez, La filosofía del siglo XIV; and Wood, "Studies on Walter Burley."

-&lt;sup>114 On Buridan's life and works, see the invaluable study by Faral, "Jean Buridan: Maître ès Arts."
+114 On Buridan's life and works, see the invaluable study by Faral, "Jean Buridan: Maître ès Arts."
 On his writings especially, see Faral, "Jean Buridan: Notes."
 See also Ghisalberti, Giovanni Buridano; and Moody, "Jean Buridan."
-On Buridan's logical writings in general (but mainly suasion in metaphysics.
-His Sophismata will be an important source for us.
-He also wrote a Summulae that was used as a textbook in certain European universities later on; we will be discussing this book soon.
-In addition, he produced an extraordinarily interesting Consequentiae, containing the first attempt since Chrysippus at a quasi-axiomatic theory of inference in general.
+On Buridan's logical writings in general (but mainly the Summulae), see Pinborg, The Logic of John Buridan.
+For more recent information on Buridan's life, see the Introduction to Buridan, Johannes Buridanus, Summulae: De Praedicabilibus, pp. xi-xvii.